st3ph4nnn/swordle/README.md

 After that, go in to the **build** directory and type in the terminal **mingw32-make.exe OS=WINDOWS**
 Wait a few seconds, and your game should be compiled in the directory 'windows/'

+!
+Remember to copy wordlist to the folder you have built for! (its very important!)

 ## Linux